unrar/nowonlastfm/README.md

-# Now on LastFM
+# Now on LastFM 🎧

 *NowOnLastFM* is a Python plug-in for Hexchat.
-Using the Hexchat wrapper for Python and the [pylast](https://github.com/pylast/pylast) fabulous library of tools to plug into the LastFM (and other similar services) API in a very easy way.
+Using the Hexchat wrapper for Python and the [pylast](https://github.com/pylast/pylast) fabulous library of tools to plug into the LastFM (and other similar services) API in a very easy way. 💖

-## How to use?
+Once you've configured and authorized the plugin for your LastFM account, you'll be the coolest guy in the room.
+Whenever a cool song pops up, let everyone know you're listening to it by typing:

+    /listening

+No need to depend on network-side bots! 😜

+## Long guide for the easiest configuration ever

 For now, you need to manually change your username on the code - in further releases I'll try to make the authentication process a bit more separated, as in another command.